 As with the control panel, you should stop working on the control board if you feel uncomfortable.
 With complex repairs, it’s always best to let a professional handle the job, even if it costs you money.

 Do I Need To Get a New Stove?

 It can be frustrating when your stove is beeping at you and will not stop.
 If you are trying to figure out what is happening, you may want to start by resetting your stove.
-Sometimes, clearing a bunch of signals out of the control panel can do the trick.
+Sometimes, clearing the control panel can do the trick.